 ACE Graphics for Engineers is a course where students will use SolidWorks to create 3D objects.
-Students will learn how to layout their 3D object in orthographic projections and dimension them using current geometric dimensioning & tolerancing drafting standards.
+Students will learn how to layout their 3D object in orthographic projections and dimension them using current engineering drafting standards.
 Types of drawings to include: auxiliary views, section views, assembly, detail drawings and design concepts.